Does Changing Your Address Affect Your Credit Score?

 Do you need to notify credit bureaus when you change your address?

-You do not need to update your address with credit bureaus provided you have an open credit account.
-What you should do is notify your lenders that your address has changed.
-Your lenders would in turn update the address on your accounts, which would then be reported to the credit bureau.
-Lenders usually update accounts after the end of a billing cycle, so you should allow between 30 to 45 days for the new address to be reflected on your credit report.
+Your lenders will update the address on your accounts, which will then be reported to the credit bureau.
+Lenders usually update accounts after the end of a billing cycle, so you should allow between 30 and 45 days for the new address to be reflected on your credit report.

 How to change an address on your credit report